 Age and Amount

-The first factor to look at to explore when to start taking Social Security is what age can you take it and what the amount of your benefit will be.
+The first consideration to look at in exploring when to start taking Social Security is what age can you take it and what the amount of your benefit will be.
 While 62 is when you are first eligible to begin receiving payments, you may not be aware that by taking it that early, you permanently reduce your benefit by as much as 30 percent.
 And if your spouse will collect on your benefit, they’ll receive a reduction in the benefit of up to 35 percent.
 A reduction in benefits amount will apply for any individual electing to take the benefit between age 62 and their Full Retirement Age (FRA).
 For individuals born 1960 and later, FRA is age 67.

 After age 70, there is no additional increase if you continue to delay receipt of your benefits.
 For those considering taking their benefit prior to FRA, you may want to know if this makes sense for your finances.
 You can learn more by running a Breakeven Analysis calculation.
 This calculation will lay out at which age you would ‘break even’ compared with someone who took their Social Security benefits earlier or later.
 It allows you to better understand at what age it might be best for you to begin receiving these benefits.
 You’ll need to first login and create a social security account if you haven’t already done so.
 You can do this by going to https://www.ssa.gov/myaccount/.
 Once you have your account, you’ll have access to your benefit information for Age 62, FRA, and age 70.
 You can then enter these benefit amounts into an online Social Security Benefits calculator.

-The second consideration is if you have other sources of income.
+The next consideration is if you have other sources of income.
 Perhaps you have rental properties that provide a monthly income stream, or a pension benefit you are eligible to receive by age 62.
 If these other sources of income are sufficient in meeting your living expenses, it likely makes sense to wait to collect Social Security until you’ve reached your FRA.
-If these additional sources of income continue after FRA, you could consider continuing to delay the benefit until age 70 to earn the 8 percent annual increase if your other sources of income support your living expenses.
+If these additional sources of income continue after FRA, you could consider continuing to delay collecting your benefit until age 70 to earn the 8 percent annual increase if your other sources of income support your living expenses.

 Possible Spouse Benefit Impact

 Overall, the right time to collect your Social Security benefit will be different for each person.
-You should look at each consideration and view them together as a whole to determine what makes the most sense given your unique circumstances.
+You should look at each consideration listed above and view them together as a whole to determine what makes the most sense given your unique circumstances.
 Working with a financial advisor can help you navigate through these considerations so that you feel comfortable and confident in the decision you make.

-If you are looking for a second opinion, expert guidance from CERTIFIED FINANCIAL PLANNER® Professional, or simply have questions about the right strategy for your retirement, Domani Wealth’s advisors are always ready to start a conversation.
-You can get in touch with us easily by calling 855-855-5455, emailing firstname.lastname@example.org, or reaching out to one of our team members.
+If you are looking for a second opinion, expert guidance from a CERTIFIED FINANCIAL PLANNER® Professional, or simply have questions about the right strategy for your retirement, Domani Wealth’s advisors are always ready to start a conversation.
+You can get in touch with us easily by calling 855-855-5455, emailing [email protected], or reaching out to one of our team members.